sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 - [bindgen](https://crates.io/crates/bindgen) can consume C headers to automatically generate low-level bindings.
 - [cargo-c](https://crates.io/crates/cargo-c) provides a simple way to build rust code into a library that any C-ABI consumer can use.

-There is ongoing work with [autocxx](https://crates.io/crates/autocxx) makes easy to consume strictly idiomatic `C++` libraries and [uniffi](https://crates.io/crates/uniffi) aims to provide automatic bindings for Swift and Kotlin, targeting the mobile app developers.
+An ongoing work with [autocxx](https://crates.io/crates/autocxx) makes easy to consume strictly idiomatic `C++` libraries and [uniffi](https://crates.io/crates/uniffi) aims to provide automatic bindings for Swift and Kotlin, targeting the mobile app developers.

 The additional guarantees provided by the languages, and the work to [formally prove](https://people.mpi-sws.org/~jung/phd/thesis-screen.pdf) them can provide a great starting point to build safe and trustworthy application with less effort to be spent on testing.

+Tools such as [rudra](https://github.com/sslab-gatech/Rudra) and [miri](https://github.com/rust-lang/miri/) are being developed to ensure that even the `unsafe` code is automatically validated.

 During T2.2 we will actively compare similar codebases and provide automations to reduce even further the setup of workflows based around the Rust ecosystem.

 ### Distribution Strategies

-To better distribute a software to third-parties, it **may** be useful to explain the mechanism, wherever possible, that has been adopted to obtain the results provided by a developer.
+To better distribute a software to third-parties, it **may** be useful to explain the mechanism, wherever possible, that has been adopted to obtain the provided results.
 In this way, any other developer will be able to *reproduce* the outcome at any time.
-Practically, if some additional step, outside the ones described in the workflow, has been done, it **may** be a good sign of quality describing them.
+Practically, if some additional step, outside the ones described in the workflow, has been done, it **may** be a good sign of quality their description.
 This explanation should be as much as possible independent from the local development environment.

-So, if the project is an open-source one, for example, a developer **might** present and comment out the various CI checks and scripts, the CI configuration, plus the scripts and programs used to benchmark the software.
+So, if the project is an open-source one, for example, a developer **might** present and comment out the various CI checks and scripts, the CI configuration, plus the scripts and programs used to test and interact with a software.

 In case of an closed-source project instead, a developer **might** at least describe the parameters and the configurations of the tools that had been run on the final binary.